ait-energy/matsim-drs/README.md

 # Carpooling

-## Main features
+This extension simulates dynamic carpooling.

-This extension simulates dynamic carpooling where carpooling agents including both drivers and riders send their requests before the day starts.
+The assignment of carpooling driver to rider is done before each QSim iteration.

 The simulated modes of transport are:
 - `carpoolingDriver`
 - `carpoolingRider`

-In the population file, agents who are willing to pickup other agents should be given carpoolingDriver mode and those who are willing to ride should be given carpoolingRider mode.
+## Main features

 The main components of this extension are the following: